 What you end up with after freezing and defrosting the egg salad is a watery mess with altered texture, separated dressing, and limp veggies that used to be crisp.
 Long story short, it’s not worth it.

 If you have a ton of egg salad in the fridge, try finding creative ways to use more of it.
-Sometimes it’s as simple as adding it as a side dish for dinner or spreading a more generous amount over your toasts instead of a thin layer.
+Sometimes it’s as simple as adding it as a side dish for dinner or spreading a more generous amount over your toasts.

 How To Tell If Egg Salad Has Gone Bad?